jpype-project/jpype/doc/userguide.rst

 Exceptions
 ::::::::::
-JVMNotFoundException, if none of the provided methods returned a valid JVM path.
+JVMNotSupportedException, if none of the provided methods returned a valid JVM path.

 startJVM method
 ~~~~~~~~~~~~~~~~~

 This method MUST be called before any other JPype features can be used.
 It
 will initialize the specified JVM.
+Use isJVMStarted() to verify if it is
+necessary to start in multiple places.

 Arguments
 :::::::::